epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 1. Data Labeling and Preprocessing
 2. Model Training, evaluation, Inspection
-3. Model Deployment and Monitoring
+3. Model Deployment and Monitoring (convert the model to torchscript, and use torchserve for the serving)

 ## More Resourcesfor NLP